x-laravel / embedding

 unique: (embeddable_type, embeddable_id, slot)

-The core migration creates the vector column as json.
-DB-specific drivers ship their own migration with a native vector column type (VECTOR, vector).
-Publish the driver migration instead of the core one when using a driver:
+The core migrations create the vector and payload columns as json.
+DB-specific drivers ship their own migrations (same filenames) with native column types (VECTOR, vector, JSONB, …).
+Publish the driver migrations instead of the core ones when using a driver:

 # MySQL 9 php artisan vendor:publish --tag=embedding-mysql-migrations # PostgreSQL php artisan vendor:publish --tag=embedding-pgsql-migrations # Oracle php artisan vendor:publish --tag=embedding-oracle-migrations